danielonsombi/Web-Development-Bootcamp/ReadME.md

      The above is added to the ejs header file.

-     Inorder not to have a turn of repeated code across all our EJS files, we can use the features of EJS e.g., templating that can allow insert bits of dynamic code to the body of our website.
+     Inorder not to have a tone of repeated code across all our EJS files, we can use the features of EJS e.g., templating that can allow insert bits of dynamic code to the body of our website.

      We can also use EJS to reduce the bunch of repeated code by use of partials: